aspose-total/Aspose.Total-Products/total/en/cpp/conversion/rtf-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert RTF to XLSM or Online App" h2="Export RTF to XLSM via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

- You can include RTF to XLSM conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export RTF to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to XLSM.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+If you are looking for a way to include RTF to XLSM conversion feature within your C++ applications, then Aspose.Words for C++ is the perfect solution.
+Aspose.Words for C++ is a feature-rich, powerful and easy to use document manipulation and conversion API.
+It allows you to export RTF to HTML with just a few lines of code.
+After that, you can use Aspose.Cells for C++ to convert HTML to XLSM.
+Both APIs are part of the Aspose.Total for C++ package, which provides a comprehensive set of APIs for manipulating and converting documents, spreadsheets, images, and other file formats.

+The APIs are designed to be easy to use and integrate into your existing applications.
+With Aspose.Words for C++, you can easily convert RTF to HTML, and with Aspose.Cells for C++, you can quickly convert HTML to XLSM.
+The APIs also provide a wide range of features, such as support for various document formats, support for various image formats, support for various spreadsheet formats, and more.

+Overall, Aspose.Words for C++ and Aspose.Cells for C++ are the perfect solution for adding RTF to XLSM conversion feature to your C++ applications.
+The APIs are easy to use and integrate, and they provide a wide range of features and capabilities.
+With Aspose.Total for C++, you can easily and quickly convert RTF to XLSM with just a few lines of code.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}